Missy Mazzoli: Breaking the Waves

 Mazzoli's opera Breaking the Waves, an adaptation of Lars von Trier's 1996 Cannes Grand Prix-winning film Breaking the Waves, with a libretto by Royce Vavrek, was commissioned by Opera Philadelphia and Beth Morrison Projects.
 The opera premiered in Philadelphia on September 22, 2016 gaining many positive reviews.
 Opera News wrote that "Breaking the Waves stands among the best 21st-century American operas yet produced.".
 Heidi Waleson in her review for The Wall Street Journal wrote: "Mr. Vavrek's spare, eloquent libretto leaves ample space for Ms. Mazzoli's music to create a complex portrait of Bess and her stark environment. … Ms. Mazzoli's score deftly balances trenchant arias with a kaleidoscopic orchestration whose layers and colors suggest Messiaen, Britten and Janáček but is finally all her own."
 The opera was nominated for the 2017 International Opera Award for Best World Premiere, and won the inaugural Music Critics Association of North America Award for Best New Opera in 2017.
-In 2019 Scottish Opera announced it would present Breaking the Waves on a world tour beginning at the 2019 Edinburgh International Festival, in a new production directed by Tom Morris.
+In 2019 Scottish Opera presented Breaking the Waves on a world tour beginning at the 2019 Edinburgh International Festival, in a new production directed by Tom Morris.
+This production was later produced at the Adelaide Festival and by Opéra Comique, Detroit Opera and Houston Grand Opera.

 Proving Up

 In 2018, Mazzoli premiered Proving Up, her third opera with librettist Royce Vavrek, an adaptation of Karen Russell's short story of the same title.
 The work was commissioned by Washington National Opera, Opera Omaha and Miller Theatre. and was written for baritone John Moore and Grammy-nominated soprano Talise Trevigne.
-The opera was called “harrowing…powerful…a true opera of our time” by the Washington Post and “brilliant” by Musical America.
-It will be performed in the Lyric Opera of Chicago's 2021-2022 season.
+The opera is a surreal commentary on the origins of the American Dream, as told through the story of homesteaders in the 1870s, and was called “harrowing…powerful…a true opera of our time” by the Washington Post and “brilliant” by Musical America.
+Proving Up has been produced at companies including Pittsburgh Opera, the Juilliard School, Rice University, the University of Texas at Austin, San Francisco Conservatory of Music, University of Michigan, Boston University, and the Muffled Voices Festival in Moscow.

 The Listeners

 In 2022, Mazzoli premiered The Listeners, her fourth opera with librettist Royce Vavrek, at the Oslo Opera House in Norway.
-The work was commissioned by Opera Philadelphia and Lyric Opera of Chicago, and was staged with Norwegian National Opera for the premiere.
+The work was commissioned by the Norwegian National Opera, Opera Philadelphia and Lyric Opera of Chicago.
+The Listeners was created in collaboration with Canadian writer Jordan Tannahill, who wrote the story specifically for their collaboration.
+The Listeners tells the story of Claire Devon, a fictional woman whose life and beliefs are irrevocably altered after she starts hearing The Hum.
+The German premiere of The Listeners will take place in Essen in the spring of 2025.

+Lincoln in the Bardo

+Mazzoli's opera Lincoln in the Bardo, with a libretto by Royce Vavrek based on the bestselling novel of the same name by George Saunders was commissioned by New York’s Metropolitan Opera in 2018.
+It will premiere at the Metropolitan Opera in the fall of 2026.